Majors & Minors

 Choice of emphasis:

-- Relational Communication.
+- Relational Studies.
 Involves the study of interpersonal, family, and other forms of communication involving dyadic and group relationships.

-- Rhetorical Studies.
+- Rhetoric and Public Influence Studies.
 Involves the study of public communication within a cultural context.

 The minor in Communication Studies explores basic communication principles that are helpful to students studying psychology, business, youth ministry, theology, political science, or art.